chazeon/notes/docs/notes/software/zsh-missing-compinit.md

 title: Fix Zsh's missing compinit
 ---

-On HPCs (e.g., TACC Stampede, Purdue Anvil), the prompt is usually broken, and you are notified for the missing `compinit`.
+On HPCs (e.g., TACC's Stampede2, Purdue's Anvil), the prompt is usually broken, and you are notified of the missing `compinit`.
 For example,

 ```
 /home/user/.oh-my-zsh/oh-my-zsh.sh:124: compinit: function definition file not found
 ```

-This is likely because Zsh's function lookup path `fpath`, [collides a predefined `FPATH` in `Lmod`](https://github.com/TACC/Lmod/issues/555).
+This is likely because Zsh's function lookup path `fpath`, [collides with a predefined `FPATH` in `Lmod`](https://github.com/TACC/Lmod/issues/555).

 This can be fixed by manually setting the `fpath` in `.zshrc`.
 For example: